KryptonMC/Krypton/README.md

 </dependencies>
 ```

-Beware that none of the documentation for this is publicly hosted yet.
-You can view all of the documentation by
-depending on the artifact and looking at the source files.
+The documentation for both the API and the server can now be found [here](https://docs.kryptonmc.org).

-* Example usage:
+Example usage:

 ```kotlin
 class MyPlugin(context: PluginContext) : Plugin(context) {